 How should I store leftovers of this dish?

 This dish is best eaten right away.
 Any leftovers will get soggy whenn stored.
 If you need to store any, it's best kept in an airtight container in the fridge.
 Only keep leftovers for 3 days max.

 - 1 pinch red pepper flakes

-Add the mustard greens, 2 tablespoons of broth, and cook, stirring, until greens are wilted but still bright green, about 3 to 5 minutes.
+- Add the mustard greens and 2 tablespoons of broth.
+Cook, stirring, until greens are wilted but still bright green—about 3 to 5 minutes.

-Stir in the salt, if using.
-Remove greens and onions from pan with a slotted spoon and place in a serving dish, leaving any liquid in pan.
+- Remove greens and onions from pan with a slotted spoon and place in a serving dish, leaving any liquid in the pan.

 Susan Voisin is the author and photographer of the immensely popular, award-winning blog, FatFree Vegan Kitchen.

 Amazing!
 I can't wait to make this...Thank You for all your posts!

 This looks yummy!
 I'm always looking for new recipes using chickpeas.
 Love them!